reetjain01/30-Days-JS-Challenge-ChaiAurCode/README.md

 ## Day 23: LeetCode Hard Challenges
 In this session, we tackled several advanced problems: finding the median of two sorted arrays, merging multiple sorted lists into one, trapping rainwater using elevation data, solving the N-Queens problem, and finding the shortest transformation sequence from a start word to an end word.
 These solutions incorporate a variety of algorithms and data structures to efficiently handle complex scenarios and optimize performance.

+## Day 24: Weather Application Development
+Today’s tasks focused on building a dynamic weather application that fetches and displays current weather conditions and a 5-day forecast.
+We used the WeatherAPI to gather data, which is then displayed on the page with real-time updates.
+The application also features an updating clock that shows the current time.
+Key functionalities include handling user input for city names, managing API responses, and dynamically updating the UI.